 I wrote an entire book on Quiet Bins that I think you will love.
-It is called A Year of Educational Quiet Bins: The secret to peaceful days at home with kids.
+It is called A Year of Educational Quiet Bins.
 It is available in print form and eBook form.
 These bins are perfect for children between 2-6 years.

 Today I wanted to share one of the quiet time activities for preschoolers from that book.
-This one is a favourite of both my (almost) 3 year old and my 5 year old.
-Making a Fall Button Tree.
+This fall button tree quiet bin is a favorite of both my kids.

 Cute right?
 And simple too.
 But best of all, it is strengthening little hands for future writing.

 To DIY your own fall button tree quiet bin, you’ll need: